hyrex-labs/hyrex-python/README.md

 ## Logging

 Hyrex uses Python's `logging` module for logging info about task queueing, worker status, etc.
-By default, no logs are displayed.
-To turn on logs, configure this in your application.
+By default, logs are displayed at the INFO level.
+To adjust the logging level or disable logs, configure this in your application.
 For example:

 ```
 import logging
-logging.basicConfig(level=logging.INFO)
+# To change to DEBUG level
+logging.basicConfig(level=logging.DEBUG)

+# To disable logs
+logging.getLogger("hyrex").setLevel(logging.CRITICAL)
 ```

 To configure Hyrex logs only:

 ```
 logger = logging.getLogger("hyrex")
-logger.setLevel(logging.INFO)
+# Change log level
+logger.setLevel(logging.DEBUG)
+# Or disable logs
+logger.setLevel(logging.CRITICAL)
 ```

 Handlers and formatting options from the `logging` module are also supported.